ElJaviLuki/GrindrPlus/README.md

 Grindr Plus is an Xposed Module that unlocks and adds unique features to the Grindr app, enhancing user experience.
 </p>

+> ⚠️⚠️⚠️ I no longer work on this project as actively as before, and it is open to any kind of contributions.
+If you’d like more frequent updates, I recommend checking out R0rt1z2’s fork: https://github.com/R0rt1z2/GrindrPlus ⚠️⚠️⚠️

 ## Introduction
 This Grindr mod adds new features, ensures compatibility with the latest Grindr versions, and offers improved performance and functionality.